 A longstanding history of building connections.

-With a unique combination of towers, small cells, and fiber, and a team of approximately 4,500 employees across nearly 100 offices nationwide, we're setting the stage for tomorrow's most transformative technologies.
+Crown Castle joins the Fortune 500 list for the first time.
+With a unique combination of towers, small cells and fiber and a team of approximately 5,000 employees across nearly 100 offices nationwide, we're setting the stage for tomorrow's most transformative technologies.

 Crown Castle acquires Wilcon as well as its biggest acquisition to date—Lightower—adding an approximate combined total of 33,900 route miles of fiber in key markets.
 Later the same year, Crown Castle combines its acquired fiber providers under the divisional name "Crown Castle Fiber."
 With over 3,100 employees, Crown Castle more than doubles in size again since 2013.